rails/rails/guides/source/testing.md

 Functional Tests for Controllers
 -------------------------------------

 In Rails, testing the various actions of a controller is a form of writing functional tests.
 Remember your controllers handle the incoming web requests to your application and eventually respond with a rendered view.
-When writing functional tests, you are testing how your actions handle the requests and the expected result or response, in some cases an HTML view.
+When writing functional tests, you are testing how your actions handle the requests and the expected result or response - in some cases, an HTML view.

 ### What to Include in Your Functional Tests